andraugust/andraugust.github.io/hiring-problem.md

 # The Hiring Problem

 Suppose you're interviewing candidates for a job.
 A job that _must_ be filled by the best candidate.
-The candidates you have lined up are top-notch, but this means they have offers on the table from your competitor, and they'll take those offers unless you hire them on the spot.
+The candidates you have lined up are top-notch, but that means they have offers from your competitor, and they'll take those offers unless you hire them on the spot.

 Candidates are rank-able, so they can be sorted ordinally according to how fit they are.
-A candidate's fitness is determined after you interview them, at which time you either hire or pass to the next candidate.
+A candidate's fitness is determined after you interview them, at which time you have to hire or pass to the next candidate.
 If you pass on a candidate, you can't go back later and make them an offer; they've already accepted your competitor's offer!

 Your objective is to hire the top-ranking candidate.
 What's your strategy?

+(Yes, I know this set-up isn't very realistic; hiring staff can and certainly do go back to previous interviewees and hire them.
+I'm going to keep the terminology though because in the literature and online I found the problem phrased this way.
+Personally I like to think of it as a marriage problem, where an interview is a date and you're trying to find the best person to marry; usually you can't go out with someone again if you tell them you want to look at someone else first ;).

 ### The optimal strategy